 2. It is the responsibility of the team captain to complete entry forms and submit it with the required entry fees prior to the entry deadline.
-Late entries may be turned in with payment, but there is not guarantee that the team will be scheduled.
-Teams that are not scheduled will be issued a refun.
-Teams that are scheduled will owe a $15 late fee.
+Late entries may be turned in with both payment and a $15 late fee, but there is not guarantee that the team will be scheduled.
+Teams that are not scheduled will be issued a refund.

-4. The team captain is responsible for informing his/her teammates of the information discussed at the team captain’s meeting.
+3. The team captain is responsible for informing his/her teammates of the information regarding the sport or rules.
 They must explain the rules for each specific activity, as well as the time and place of their games.

-7. Following each contest the captain must sign the scoresheet and give an official’s rating.
+6. Following each contest the captain must sign the scoresheet and give an official’s rating, if they desire.
 If the captain is not available a team representative should sign the scoresheet and give an official’s rating.

 2. THERE IS NO RESCHEDULING OF GAMES UNLESS MADE AT THE DISCRETION OF THE INTRAMURAL DIRECTOR.
 Only games that will be rescheduled are when a majority of a team is playing in more than one intramural sport and games have been scheduled at the same time.
 The intramural sport waiting for these players will only wait for the minimum amount of players needed to start the game.

 1. All contests are governed by the NIRSA (National Intramural Recreational Sports Association) or designated high school/amateur rules for that sport except as modified by Intramural Revisions.

 2. Rules and regulations will be posted on the Rec Center website and made available at each game site.